apache/pulsar/site2/docs/security-kerberos.md

 In Pulsar, we use Kerberos with [SASL](https://en.wikipedia.org/wiki/Simple_Authentication_and_Security_Layer) as a choice for authentication.
 And Pulsar uses the [Java Authentication and Authorization Service (JAAS)](https://en.wikipedia.org/wiki/Java_Authentication_and_Authorization_Service) for SASL configuration.
 You must provide JAAS configurations for Kerberos authentication.

-In this document, we will introduce how to configure `Kerberos` with `SASL` between Pulsar clients and brokers in details, and then how to configure Kerberos for Pulsar proxy.
+In this document, we will introduce how to configure `Kerberos` with `SASL` between Pulsar clients and brokers in detail, and then how to configure Kerberos for Pulsar proxy.

 ## Configuration for Kerberos between Client and Broker